Aym4nAt/hello-world/readme.txt

-my name is Ayman Turkistani and am trying learning GITHUB
+my name is Ayman Turkistani and am trying learning GITHUB.